Foreign carmakers embrace China as electric car development hub

 "Whereas in the past we imported technology from outside China, for eDrive, China is now taking the lead.
 The first launch deployment of the newest technology will be here.
 That is the first time that has happened in our 30 year history," Swash told Reuters in an interview.

-Daimler DIAGn.DE, which has trailed German peers BMW (BMWG.DE) and VW-owned Audi in terms of expanding its Chinese manufacturing capacity, is also preparing to make Mercedes-Benz electric cars in Beijing.
+Daimler, which has trailed German peers BMW and VW-owned Audi in terms of expanding its Chinese manufacturing capacity, is also preparing to make Mercedes-Benz electric cars in Beijing.

-"We are going to localise electric cars for Mercedes-Benz," Daimler's board member responsible for China, Hubertus Troska, said.
+"We are going to localize electric cars for Mercedes-Benz," Daimler's board member responsible for China, Hubertus Troska, said.

 "We're not concerned about technology transfer" to Chinese partners, he added, referring to fears that Chinese firms might eventually use technology gleaned from foreign partners against them.